-- The mortgage loan is made to a transferred employee of an organization (corporation, military, etc.) to finance the purchase of their primary residence at a new job location - The employer normally transfers employees in the course of business - The loan has been originated pursuant to a an organization's employee relocation program administered by the corporate employer or its agent - Mortgage financing involving the employer may include contributions applied towards the following: - Closing costs - o Buydowns or interest rate subsidies - o Bridge loans - Payment differential
+- The mortgage loan is made to a new/transferred employee of an organization (corporation, military, etc.) to finance the purchase of his or her primary residence at a new job location - The employer normally relocates/transfers employees in the course of business - The loan has been originated pursuant to an organization's employee relocation program administered by the corporate employer or its agent - Mortgage financing may involve an employer.
+Employer contributions may be applied toward any one or more of the following: - Closing costs - o Buydowns or interest rate subsidies - Bridge loans - o Payment differential